 Unusually they were granted a second cathedral in the dioceses; hence the title co-cathedral.
 The one in Valletta is dedicated to Saint John the Baptist and houses a painting by Caravaggio of the beheading of the aforementioned saint.

 There were eight langues or orders of knights and each one was given a chapel in the new cathedral.
 Each langue tried to outdo the others in the decorations, frescoes and paintings with the result that the whole cathedral is an opulent Baroque extravagance of gold, marble and paintings.

-Have a coffee and cake at Caffe Cordina
+4. Have coffee and cake at Caffe Cordina

 Valletta is full of the legacy of the British and that of its nearest neighbours, the Italians.
 In Republic Square, the Italian style pavement cafés sit alongside a pillar box and a bright red telephone box that for so long graced the streets of Britain.

 Café Cordina in one corner of the square, was established in 1837.
 Most notable is the unique vaulted ceiling decorated by the Maltese painter Giuseppe Cali, depicting the many diverse periods of Malta’s history.
 The Café consists of elegant tea rooms, a gelateria, pasticcera, bar and an outdoor café.
 The pastries here are iconic.
 Eaten in the tearoom or in the sun splashed square they are an experience, with more than a hint of Italian café culture, that should not be missed.

 5. Walk the Battlements

 Valletta is surrounded by defensive walls and bastions that are all but impregnable.
 The views across the Grand Harbour to the Three Cities on one side and the Marsamxett Harbour on the other are the main reason for walking around the walls.